aryaa-9/aryaa-9/README.md

 ## Hi there! ✨

 Welcome to my GitHub profile!
-I'm a physics major with an interest in computational physics.
+I'm an Applied Physics MSc student with an interest in computational physics.

 Here are some of my private repositories: